annikahettmann/Welcome-Page/README.md

 ## Club Description
 The Data Analytics Association is open to all years and majors at Chapman.
 This club provides the following to its members:
 - hear from industry experts
-- provide experiential opportunities outside of required course work
+- create experiential opportunities outside of required course work
 - support the transition from being a student to a professional
 - build an employment network for alumni